Paris has the Eiffel Tower, New York the Statue of Liberty, and Gothenburg has its archipelago.

 Therefore, I figured, why not provide a list of my personal favorites as well?
 And not just include sights, but also include a couple of personal favorites when it comes to hotels, restaurants, cultural places, and even sporting arenas.
 And I’ve been to all of them, so I know what I’m getting you into… Although, with sports, there’s no guarantee your team will win!

 100+ places, and it’s yours if you want it.

 Some are expensive, some are dirt cheap, free even.
 I think there’s plenty for most people.
 And here’s how it works.
-Download the document to the left.
-If you like what you see, please feel free to send us a tip.
-But it’s free if you like.
-A thank you email is also appreciated.
+Download the Gothenburg DIY guide to the left.

 So why would anyone still need a guide?

 Easy!
 Many people don’t want to sieve through a ton of information, read tourist guides, etc. Also, they want to be able to ask questions and learn more about each site.
 Sometimes I don’t know the answer, but I know where and how to find it, in a timely fashion, while the guest simply enjoys their stay, a view, or a snack.

 Most of my guests will simply tell me about their interests, likes, and dislikes and they trust me to prepare a tour that will satisfy those expectations and hopefully exceed them.
 Preparing for every guest individually takes time, and that time needs to be paid for somehow, hence a higher cost than for an off-the-rack tour which requires no preparation, as it’s the same, every time.